Nicholasp3435/FlightSoftwareProject/README.md

 | output_image | output.png  |
 | message      | message.txt |

+Example commands:
+- `./encode.out` Will encode the contents of message.txt into image.png and will make a new file called output.png .
+- `./encode.out -i flowers.png` Will encode the contents of message.txt into flowers.png and will make
+  a new file called output.png.
+- `./encode.out -m t8.shakespeare.tx -o shakespeare.png` will encode the contents of t8.shakespeare.txt
+  into image.png and will make a new file called shakespere.png.

 Here is a sample file with the entire script of Dreamworks' *Bee Movie* encoded in it:
 <img src="README_assets/image.png" width="400">
 <img src="README_assets/output.png" width="400">